rackerlabs/technical-blog/_posts/2019-09-27-server-or-service-monitoring-in-sap-business-objects.md

 Metrics are used to measure the health of a component.
 The metrics you define depend on the components that you are monitoring and your requirements.
-Examples of metrics include user login time, query execution time, CPU usage percentage, availability status for a system service, and others.
+Examples of metrics include user login time, query execution time, CPU usage percentage, availability status for system service, and others.
 You can use them in watches and alerts, setting thresholds for *Warning and Danger* alerts.
 There are around 250 predefined metrics.
 Furthermore, you can create your own metrics.
 The default metrics enable you to check the status of almost everything in the system.